 Al Azhar Park in Cairo, Egypt information, tours, Booking

 Al Azhar Park in Cairo indeed is one of the popular attractions for most of tourists to Egypt.
 In fact, Al Azhar Park is one of the primary destinations for many visitors to Cairo.
 This hilly site surrounded by the most significant historic districts of Islamic Cairo.
-Al Azhar Park located in the city heart and provides many advantages.
+In fact, the Park located in the city heart and provides many advantages.
 The advantages include a wonderful view of the surrounding area.
-Moreover, Al Azhar Park created on 30 hectare (74 acre) of land.
+Moreover, the Park created on 30 hectare (74 acre) of land.
 The land gifted by Aga Khan.
 He donated the park to citizens in Cairo in 1984.
-The cost of Al Azhar Park was about 30 million USD.
+Furthermore, the cost of Al Azhar Park was about 30 million USD.
 Al Azhar Park functions as a green lung because of its enormous potential.
 Furthermore, it located at the center of a historic location.
 It was clear that Cairo needed more green space.

 Further details about Al Azhar Park in Cairo: